davidlawrencer/unit-4-review/README.md

 Remember our unit 1 assessment?
 Where you made a checkout app in the command line?
 Turn that into a iOS app!

 Here is the app:

 ![pursuit farms](./Images/command_line_app.gif)

 ## App Architecture

 Create your app without a storyboard.
+Add all views, actions, and gestures programmatically.

 ### Main View Controller